 The national Thermostat Recycling Corporation (TRC) was formed in 1997 to operate a national wholesaler reverse-distribution system.
 For a nominal deposit, TRC provides postpaid bins that hold about 100 thermostats.
 The program was expanded to HVAC contractors in 2005.
 In 2006, Minnesota's HHW program was part of a test program with TRC.
 After the test program, the entire household hazardous waste programs in Minnesota are also now eligible to obtain bins and participate directly in the TRC program.
 MPCA obtained and provided a TRC bin to our HHW program in 2008.
-All local HVAC and electrical contractors have been notified of this disposal option for any thermostats they need to dispose of.
+In 2008, all local HVAC and electrical contractors have been notified of this disposal option for any thermostats they need to dispose of.
+This notification was reaccomplished in 2015.
 In 2009, demolition contractors were also notified of this program being available through our HHW program.
-The first shipment of thermostats was shipped in 2009, and the next shipment was in 2014.
+The first shipment of thermostats was shipped in 2009, and the next shipments were in 2014 and 2015.

 Prior to this, the County HHW program could only handle thermostats from residents and had to pay the disposal cost for this item.
-Now the County will be able to take both residential and business thermostats and dispose of them for free through TRC.
+The County is now able to take both residential and business thermostats, and dispose of them for free through TRC.